MPFEConsultancy/mpfeconsultancy.github.io/projects/index.md

 the Financial Technology industry.
 By utilizing PowerShell, Pester and Jenkins MPFE developed an automated solution to deliver security hardened Windows Server images in the clients AWS environment which were then consumed for deployment of their product.

-**April 2019 ~ June 2019**
+**April ~ June 2019**

-MPFE were extended for a further engagement with Elysian IT to work on two projects: a continuation of the first project in order to further integrate the hardened Windows Server images into the product deployment pipelines, utilizing Gradle and Jenkins in AWS and a second project to automate the deployment of infrastructure in Azure for a client utilizing ARM (Azure Resource Manager) templates and PowerShell.
+In April MPFE were extended for a further engagement with Elysian IT to work on two projects: a continuation of the first project in order to further integrate the hardened Windows Server images into the product deployment pipelines, utilizing Gradle and Jenkins in AWS and a second project to automate the deployment of infrastructure in Azure for a client utilizing ARM (Azure Resource Manager) templates and PowerShell.